Four Items You Should Include in a Wrongful Death Case

 Post-Accident Medical Expenses

 If your loved one survived the accident only to later die in the hospital as a result of injuries suffered in the crash, then there may be medical bills that need to be paid.
-Legally, you can recover those medical expenses in the form of damages if the responsible party can be help to account through a lawsuit.
+Legally, you can recover those medical expenses in the form of damages if the responsible party can be held to account through a lawsuit.
 That ensures that the costs for medical care are not left to the deceased’s family to pay – either directly or through the loss of some portion of their inheritance.

 Loss of Wage Support